-Add an accent-colored buffet: Storage is the name of the game for big families.
-It can also be a charming design element!
-Buffets in an accent color like white can tie in elements of the dining room without feeling crowded or overwhelming next to a wooden table.
+Use a Buffet as an Accent: Storage is the name of the game for big families.
+Rustic Buffet can also be a charming design element.
+Buffets in an accent color like white can tie in elements of the dining room without feeling crowded or overwhelming around the dining table.

-Keep art to a minimum: A great piece of simplistic modern art can add personal flair and modernity to your dining room.
+Keep art to a minimum: A great piece of simplistic modern art can add personal flair and a fresh look to your dining room.
 Multiple framed pictures, wall art, and sconces might look nice in a clean dining room but when you imagine it filled with people, plates, and foods, it can be overwhelming.
-Keep art simple, understated, and secondary to all the laughs and foods that will be shared around the dining room table
+Keep art simple, understated, and secondary to all the laughs and foods that will be shared around the dining room table.

-Bed first: The bedroom is one of the few places in the house that should have one main purpose - sacred sleep.
+Bed first: The master bedroom is one of the few places in the house that should have one main purpose - sacred sleep.
 Because the bed will be the largest piece of furniture in the room, be selective about the frame and fabric you use to make sure you have breathing room with your other furniture pieces.
-You can incorporate rustic style into your bed frame with a wooden bedframe accented by airy and lightly colored sheets.
+You can incorporate farmhouse style with a reclaimed wood bed frame accented by airy and lightly colored sheets.

 Add a bedside bench: If you have an understated bed frame, try adding a live edge bench at the foot of your bed.
-It's a great way to add another natural rustic element to the room and it creates a comfortable space-conscious area to slip on your shoes at the start and end of the day.
+It's a great way to include more farmhouse-style decor in the room and it creates a comfortable space-conscious area to slip on your shoes at the start and end of the day.

 Hang wooden framed pictures:Wooden frames add touches of classic farmhouse style without overwhelming the room.
 This is a great alternative for small spaces.
-Rustic Red Door has frames made from reclaimed wood.
-You can fill them with personalized quotes, your initials, family pictures, or even a mirror.
-Etsy is your friend too!
-A great way to add a personalized touch to your or your child's bedroom is to commission a piece of art and frame it on your wall.
+We love reclaimed wood frames to contrast with other white decor pieces.
+You can fill them with personalized quotes, your initials, family photos, or even a mirror.
+Rustic Red Door can be your friend when it comes to customizing verses and quotes.
+A great way to add a personalized touch to your or your child's bedroom is to commission a customizable framed piece from our selection of framed art for your wall.

-Separate the master bath with a distressed barn door: The bedroom is a sanctuary for sleep, and the bathroom is a sanctuary for a spa!
-Separate the two rooms with an interior sliding barn door.
+Separate the master bath with distressed barn doors: The bedroom is a sanctuary for sleep, and the bathroom is a sanctuary for a spa!
+Separate the two rooms with a sliding barn door.
 Rustic barn doors can become an accent piece of their own, especially when contrasted against the wall color.
 Plus, they save on space!

-Add more space with an island: Adding a butcher’s block island to your kitchen is a lifesaver!
+Add more space with an island: Adding a butcher block kitchen island is a lifesaver!
 There's no such thing as too much counter space, especially with a big family.
-A kitchen island with storage and elements that reflect barn doors and other rustic elements from throughout the house can bring a rustic feeling to your modern kitchen.
+A kitchen island with storage and other rustic elements from throughout the house can bring a rustic feeling to your modern farmhouse kitchen.

 Turn your stainless steel appliances black: Stainless steel is the gold standard for new appliances but it just doesn't have the same charm as an old icebox.
 Luckily, you can keep all the modern technology and add some rustic yet luxe flair by painting your appliances black with bronze or copper hardware.
 It looks stunning against cabinets and alongside other metal hardware in your kitchen like the sink, handles, and table legs.